Stash-Ex/stash-protocol/README.md

 Repeat above steps but with `--network goerli`...
 Adjust deployment file name from local to goerli deployemnt files like `goerli.deployments.txt` when parsing stash and account addresses.

+# Roadmap
+Please take a look at our [roadmap](https://github.com/orgs/Stash-Ex/projects/1) for details on exciting upcoming features!